amg-code/FactoringCompositionsoverFFs/README.md

     print(factor_fXn(f,n,0)     # without printing all algorithm steps

+    print_Magma_style(factor_fXn(f,n,0))    # print in the same style as Magma

+## Measuring the new factorization algorithm's computation time

 If you wish to measure the execution time of the new algorithm and/or compare it with the existing SageMath `factor()` function, you can use the file __TestNewAlgorithm.sage__.
+Look for `USER INPUT` and specify the examples you wish to compute as tuples `(q,n,f)` (look for USER INPUT).

+Note that the program supports parallel computations for multiple polynomials at the same time.
+For this the Python module __multiprocessing__ is used.
+However, the PARI implementation of SageMath's `factor()` function is not compatible with the Python module __signal__ which is used for the computation timeout.
+We recommend that you set the variable `parallel_computations` to `False` if you run into problems or out of RAM.

 ## How rich are the two RichClasses?
 __RichFiniteField__